Electricity Technical Regulation

-Regulation of electricity sector is guided by National Energy Policy, 2003, EWURA Act, Cap.
-414, Electricity Act, Cap.
-131 and Electricity (General) Regulations GN 63.
-To facilitate implementation of these legislation, EWURA Act (S. 40) gives EWURA powers to make rules with respect to regulated services and supply.
+Regulation of electricity sub-sector is guided by National Energy Policy, 2015; EWURA Act, Cap.
+414; Electricity Act, Cap.
+131; Electricity (General) Regulations GN 63; and the Electricity (Market Re- Organization and Promotion of Competition) Regulations, 2016- GN.292/2016.
+To facilitate implementation of this legislation, EWURA Act (S. 40) gives EWURA powers to make rules with respect to regulated services and supply.

 - Monitoring and Inspection

 The Authority conducts routine inspections on Low Voltage (LV) and Medium Voltage (MV) distribution networks.
 EWURA shared field inspection reports with the inspected licencees and require them to take immediate corrective action for improvements and compliance.
 In an effort to ensure that the inspections are carried out thoroughly and consistently, EWURA developed Electricity Technical Audit Manual to be used as a guideline and provide check lists during inspection.
 The Manual is useful for the Authority’s Inspectors as well as the Licensees.
 Please download the Manual for more details.

 The Authority monitors quality of service through the set standards with a focus on system disturbances such as low frequency, high frequency, low voltage, power outages and load shedding.
 Further, the Authority monitors compliance of key performance indicators as stipulated in the licencee’s Customer Service Charters.